kjake/streamlink-recorder/README.md

 ## Description

 This is a Docker Container to record a livestream.
-It uses the official [Alpine Image](https://hub.docker.com/_/alpine) with the Tag *latest*, installs [streamlink](https://github.com/streamlink/streamlink), and runs a modified version of the script [streamlink-recorder.sh](https://raw.githubusercontent.com/lauwarm/docker-streamlink-recorder/main/streamlink-recorder.sh) to periodically check if the stream is live.
+It uses the official [Debian Image](https://hub.docker.com/_/debian) with the Tag *sid-slim*, installs [streamlink](https://github.com/streamlink/streamlink), and runs a modified version of the script [streamlink-recorder.sh](https://raw.githubusercontent.com/lauwarm/docker-streamlink-recorder/main/streamlink-recorder.sh) to periodically check if the stream is live.

 ## Usage Example